- Clinical Trials: What You Need to Know

 If you take part in a clinical trial, you can contact the study’s IRB directly with any questions or concerns regarding safety.

 Data safety monitoring boards (DSMBs)

 Data safety monitoring boards (DSMBs) are used for phase III (and some earlier phase) studies.
 They are committees made up of doctors and other scientists not involved in the study.
 Their job is to look at study statistics.
-They monitor the results of the clinical trial at different time points and can stop a study early (before all of the intended participants have been enrolled or completed the study) if:
+They monitor the results of the clinical trial at different time points and can stop a study early (before all of the intended participants have been enrolled or before the study has been completed) if: